Scheduled courses in 2021:

 With this technique you make a stencil using a photographic process.
 Marks can be textured or clean line, large blocks of colour or fine detail.
 The original artwork is created in black and white, and the stencil can be printed in a single colour or a gradient of colours.

 The day begins with discussion of the process and examples artworks created at Medway Fine Printmakers, to see the range of marks that you can reproduce with screen print design.
 Then it’s on to reclaiming a screen with a high pressure washer, so that it is clean and ready to use.
 We’ll coat the dry screens with photo emulsion, and while they’re drying in the dark, start preparing your artwork.
 Exposing the screen on the light box is next, then washing it out to create the stencil.
 Finally we’ll be printing the screen onto your choice of paper or textiles.

-We have vacuum screen beds and fabric printing tables to work on.
+We have fabric printing tables to work on, or you can opt to use a printing board with hinge clamps.
 No experience is necessary, the class is suitable for beginners, and those wanting to refresh their screen printing skills.